usdot-jpo-ode/TDx/spec-content/README.md

 The TDx specification defines the content and structure of GeoJSON documents intended to be distributed as a data feed.
 Each GeoJSON document (colloquially "feed") contains a single feed root object.
 The specification defines the following feed objects:

 - [RoadRestrictionFeed](/spec-content/objects/RoadRestrictionFeed.md): describes the location and details of restrictions on roadways.
+- [RoadIncidentFeed](/spec-content/objects/RoadIncidentFeed.md): describes the location and details of incidents and events impacting roadways.

 Each feed object contains many layers of child objects.
 Together all the objects define the TDx feed.
 All TDx objects are located in the [objects](/spec-content/objects) subdirectory and listed in the [Objects](#objects) section of this document.